 The Sleeper Awakes story has often been a natural for comedy and satiric future scenarios.
 There was the Woody Allen film Sleeper (1973) where Allen plays a contemporary nebbish who is woken in the future; the Polish Sex Mission (1984) with two men are unfrozen in a future ruled by women where men no longer exist; Demolition Man (1993) with Sylvester Stallone as a present-day cop woken in a future overrun by Political Correctness; Idiocracy (2006) where an average man from the present wakes to find he is now the most intelligent man in the world; and the tv series Futurama (1999-2013), which spoofs the Buck Rogers-type story with an ordinary everyday schlep awakened to an equally everyday life in the future.

 Also of interest are two works about cryogenic sleepers that take part of stories where the protagonist cannot be certain what is real.
 The Spanish Open Your Eyes (1997) and its English-language remake Vanilla Sky (2001) have protagonists suffering baffling reality disjunctions before the revelation they are in faulty Virtual Reality simulations while cryogenically preserved.
 Final (2001) has Denis Leary as a patient in a hospital where a psychiatrist tries to argue against his persistent belief that he has been cryogenically awoken in the future.

 Sleepers Awake in the Present

 The majority of Sleeper Awakes stories have people from the past awakened in the present.
-The very first cryogenic film of all was The Man from Beyond (1922) starring Harry Houdini as a man who awakens after being frozen for a hundred years.
+The very first cryogenic film of all was The Man from Beyond (1922) starring Harry Houdini as a man who awakens after being frozen for a hundred years in the Arctic ice.